Battle of Cape Lopez: Battle

-According to legend, at this time Black Bart Roberts was eating breakfast of salmagundi with Captain Hill of the captured ship Neptune aboard the Royal Fortune when one of his crew shouted that the Ranger was returning from her chase with the merchant ship.
-A few moments later they discovered the incoming vessel was not their sloop but the Swallow.
-One of the pirates, a man named Armstrong who had absconded from the Swallow's sister ship Weymouth at Madeira, recognized the Royal Navy frigate and told Captain Roberts.
-Without fear Roberts boarded the Royal Fortune and as he did before all of his battles, he dressed in his finest clothing, a red damask waistcoat and a red feather in his hat, and began organizing his escape.
-Most of the crew from the Little Ranger was ordered to join the crew of the Royal Fortune so as to keep as many pirates as possible aboard the flagship for defense.
-The Little Ranger which was hauled on her side being cleaned at the time, was abandoned.
-When the pirates left, Captain Hill's crew went aboard the Little Ranger and looted gold and other valuables, and sailed off for Prince's Island (São Tomé and Príncipe).
+According to legend, at this time Roberts was eating a breakfast meal of salmagundi with the captain of Neptune aboard Royal Fortune when one of his crew shouted that Ranger was returning from her chase with the merchant ship.
+A few moments later they discovered the incoming vessel was not their sloop but Swallow.
+One pirate, who had deserted from Weymouth at Madeira, recognized Swallows identity and informed Roberts.
+Without fear Roberts boarded Royal Fortune and as he did before all of his battles dressed in his finest clothing, which included a red damask waistcoat and a red feather in his hat, and began organizing his escape.
+Most of Little Rangers crew was ordered to join the crew of the Royal Fortune so as to keep as many pirates as possible aboard the largest pirate ship for defense.
+Little Ranger which was hauled on her side being cleaned at the time, was abandoned.
+When the pirates left, Neptunes crew went aboard the Little Ranger and looted gold and other valuables, and sailed off for Príncipe.